773948680/nodeproject-qr-code/README.md

 yarn install

 ## Usage <a name = "usage"></a>
-### The csv file is located in the data directory by default
+### A sample csv file is located in the data directory by default

-### The logo file is located in the images directory by default
+### A sample logo file is located in the images directory by default
 ### The resulting pdf file is locate in the output directory